MarcusCJH/Pico_Playground/src/tx_baggage/assets/README.md

 RFID Card Mapping
 -----------------
-Cards are mapped in config.py under CARD_ASSETS:
+Cards are mapped in config.py under CARD_ASSETS (now supports multiple assets per card):
+- Each card can have multiple assets: `["file1.mov", "file2.jpg"]`
+- Navigate through card's assets with Previous/Next buttons
 - Scan unknown cards to see them in the management interface
 - Use dropdown menus to map cards to assets
 - Configuration is automatically updated